Red Cabbage and Chicken Asian Salad

 - Buzz together ginger, garlic, chopped cilantro (or green onion), peanut butter, lemon juice, soy sauce or Gluten-Free Soy Sauce (affiliate link), hot water, and sweetener of your choice to make the dressing.

-- Toss the chicken pieces with part of the dressing, until all the chicken is well-coated with dressing.
+- Toss chicken with part of the dressing, until all the chicken is well-coated with dressing.

-- Then toast the almonds and sprinkle over the Red Cabbage and Chicken Asian Salad and enjoy!
+- Then toast the almonds and sprinkle over the chicken and red cabbage salad and enjoy!

-This delicious Red Cabbage and Chicken Asian Salad is the perfect lunch!
+This delicious Asian Red Cabbage Salad with Chicken is the perfect salad for lunch!
+And this salad is loaded with amazing Asian flavors.

 Ingredients